Spirent/openperf/tests/aat/api/v1/docs/BlockGeneratorApi.md

 Bulk delete block files

 Delete multiple block files in a best-effort manner.
 Non-existant block file ids do not cause errors.
+If the file is used by generator it cannot be deleted.
 Idempotent.

 ### Example
 ```python